 Game drive in the Mukundara Hills National Park.
 Though there are less chances of spotting many wild animals but the drive is very scenic and there are a lot of birds.
 It is unique from other game reserves as you can walk also and you do not get to see any other tourist vehicles unlike all the other parks.
 This park has been declared as a Tiger Reserve in April 2013 therefore very soon Tigers would be trans - located here.
 Duration: 05 to 06 Hours.

-Morning Safari in the Mukundara Hills National Park (20 Kms from the Hotel): ₹ 5000.00 (Inclusive of all Fees etc.)
+Game Safari in the Mukundara Hills National Park (20 Kms from the Hotel): ₹ 5000.00 (Inclusive of Park Entry Fees)

 Chambal River Safari by Motor Boat:₹ 7500.00 (Inclusive of Picnic Breakfast)

 18% GST Extra